Quantum List Decoding of Classical Block Codes of Polynomially Small Rate from Quantumly Corrupted Codewords: Foundations of Quantum List Decoding

-\n{\sf Remark:} The ``standard'' one-wayness requires that $\BB\qubit{f(x)}$ outputs $x$ with negligible probability whereby the information $\qubit{\phi_x}$ is {\em hidden} from the adversary $\BB$ who tries to invert $f$.
-Our new notion indicates that $\BB$ hardly outputs $x$ even though $\qubit{\phi_x}$ is given besides $f(x)$ as supplemental information.
+In comparison with Definition \ref{super-oneway}, the quantum one-wayness formulated by Kawachi and Yamakami \cite{KY06} requires that $\BB\qubit{f(x)}$ outputs $x$ only with negligible probability whereby the information $\qubit{\phi_x}$ is {\em hidden} from the adversary $\BB$ who tries to invert $f$.
+Definition \ref{super-oneway}, on the contrary, indicates that $\BB$ cannot output $x$ with non-negligible probability even though $\qubit{\phi_x}$ is given to $\BB$ besides $f(x)$ as supplemental information.
+In computational cryptography, this notion naturally arises.
+A typical example of super one-way function is a {\em quantum one-way permutation} obtained by replacing further the quantum state $\qubit{\phi_x}$ in Definition \ref{super-oneway} with $\qubit{0^m}$, which is obtained, for example, by uncomputing a deterministic procedure that computes $f(x)$ from $x$.